Gracixalus gracilipes

 Gracixalus gracilipes, commonly known as the Chapa bubble-nest frog, black eye-lidded small tree frog, yellow and black-spotted tree frog or slender-legged bush frog, is a species of shrub frog from northern Vietnam, southern China (Yunnan, Guangxi, Guangdong), and northwestern Thailand (and, presumably, also in adjacent Myanmar).

 G. gracilipes is a small frog: males grow to about 22 mm and females to about 39 mm in snout-vent length.
-It inhabits evergreen and bamboo forests.
+It inhabits evergreen and bamboo forests on hills.
 The eggs are deposited on leaves overhanging temporary forest pools; upon hatching, the tadpoles drop into the water where their development continues.

+Scientists classify this frog as least concern of extinction because of its large range, which includes at least one protected park: Hoang Lien National Park.
+It does face habitat loss associated with road construction and agriculture.
+Humans who come to the forest to hunt or collect plants may also disturb this frog.